Top 3 Tips for Keeping Kids Well During Travel continued...

 - Bring your own blankets and pillows.
 If airplane blankets or pillows aren't delivered to you in a package, chances are they've been used.
 Having a familiar blanket and pillow to curl up with may also make children more comfortable during air travel.

 - Drink bottled water.
 In water quality tests on 158 airplanes in 2004, the Environmental Protection Agency (EPA) discovered coliform bacteria and E. coli in some water samples.
 In 2009, the EPA established tougher rules for airplane water.
-Generally, however, the numbers of food- and water-borne illness from airplane travel are low, according to Starke.
+Generally, however, the numbers of food- and water-borne illnesses from airplane travel are low.

 - Ask sick passengers near you to observe cold and flu etiquette.
-If someone near you isn't covering coughs or sneezes, ask him to.
-"It may be awkward, but you can -- and I certainly would -- encourage the person to practice good hygiene," Starke says.
-And you should do the same: Make sure your child coughs or sneezes into a tissue or her elbow and washes her hands afterward.
+If someone near you isn't covering coughs or sneezes, ask him to, even if it makes you feel awkward to do so.
+And be sure you do the same.
+Also, make sure your child coughs or sneezes into a tissue or her elbow and washes her hands afterward.

 - Put distance between your child and sick passengers.
 Ask the flight attendant if you and your child can move to another row.
 If that's not possible, take the seat next to the sick person instead of putting your child there.
 You're likely to be more conscious of what you touch and how to prevent infection.